AntonioMA/swagger-boilerplate/README.md

    * **x-implemented-in**: For any given exposed API, the method that implements it.
 Must conform to the express method definition.
 If the key is used on a *Security Definition*, it's the module (also as a express Middleware) that implements the authentication.
-It's up to the module implementator to decide how to pass the authentication resuls to the actual methods.
+It's up to the module implementator to decide how to pass the authentication results to the actual methods.
    * **x-implementation-final-middleware**: Array of last middleware on the chain (usually error handlers).
 This will be executed after the specific path method, only if the specific call method explicitly invoked the next method in the chain.